-The share purchase agreement, in addition to the draft merger agreement and the approved merger agreement, should be filed with the NRC for publicity purposes.

-In relation to the public takeover, the decision of the bidder to make an offer, the offer itself, as well as the result of the offer should be notified to the FSA and published with the NRC, ShRA, the website of the bidder, as well all other communication means in relation to the securities market.
+The share purchase agreement, in addition to the draft merger agreement and the approved merger agreement, should be filed with the NBC for the publicity purposes.
+In relation to public takeovers, the decision of the bidder to make an offer, the offer itself, as well as the result of the offer should be notified to the FSA and published by the NBC, SHRA, the website of the bidder, as well all other means of communication in relation to the securities market.
 Furthermore, the opinion of the Management Board and the council of employees of the target company, regarding the consequences of the offer, should be published.